Dasani: Canada

-In early 2005, two flavored versions of Dasani were introduced: Dasani With Lemon and Dasani With Raspberry.
-Dasani with Strawberry has since been introduced.
-The flavored beverages are sweetened with sucralose.

 Latin America

 Dasani was introduced to the Brazilian market in mid-2003, renamed as Aquarius.
 It was introduced to the Chilean market in 2005, including releases in regular, lemon and tangerine flavors.
 It was released in Colombia in late 2005 with their three regular flavors.
 In 2005, Dasani was introduced in the Argentinian market with the flavours peach, lemon, citrus and regular.
 It was also released under the name Ciel Dasani in Mexico in four flavours: lemon-cucumber, papaya-carrot, grapefruit and mandarin-green tea, but it was discontinued in 2006.
 It was also released in Peru, Ecuador, Paraguay, Uruguay and Honduras.

 United Kingdom

 Dasani was launched in the UK on 10 February 2004.
 The product launch was labelled "a disaster", a "fiasco", and a "PR catastrophe".